-- Enhanced pool of skilled works and effective recruitment tool
+- Enhanced pool of skilled workers and an effective recruitment tool.

-- Potential bid selection advantages and support local hire program
+- Potential bid selection advantages and supports local hire program.

 - State of Alaska, Workforce Development programs can reimburse you up to $7,000 in wages when you hire an Apprentice!